rafael-santiago/tulip/doc/BUILD.md

 If you add a new code file to the pre-existent sub-directories under ``src`` sub-directory, you do not need to worry up with anything.
-However if you create some new sub-directory you need to edit the file ``src/.ivk`` adding this new sub-diretory to the option ``--sub-modules``.
+However if you create some new sub-directory you need to edit the file ``src/.ivk`` adding this new sub-directory to the option ``--sub-modules``.
 Something like:

 ```
 (...) --sub-modules=blah,new,new/additional
 ```

-To run the build using in the default way:
+To run the build using the default way:

 ```
 devel@tasman:~/src/tulip/src# hefesto